Surveillance of antimicrobial use and resistance in human health

 Who is involved

 The Australian Society for Antimicrobials (ASA) coordinates AGAR.
-Approximately 40 laboratories provide data and samples on 3 particularly dangerous groups of bacteria to AGAR-coordinating laboratories.
+Approximately 40 laboratories provide data and samples on bloodstream infections caused by 3 particularly dangerous groups of bacteria to AGAR-coordinating laboratories.

 How it works